Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Introduction and Result

-It also remains an open problem to relax the translation invariance.
+It remains an open problem to relax the translation invariance.
 One might be able to promote an arbitrary system to a periodic system~\cite{Hastings2013}, but it appears difficult to adapt the present classification proof directly to nonperiodic situations; the argument for the existence of a boson in \cite{HFH2018} relies on bilinear forms over a field of fractions in one variable, for which the translation invariance is used.

 Even assuming translation invariance, there is a quantitative question left.
 In our mapping from a given stabilizer group to a direct sum of toric code stabilizer groups, we had to break the translation invariance down to a smaller group.
-To some extent this is necessary; a translation group may act nontrivially on the fusion group of anyons~\cite{Wen2003Plaquette}.
-However, our choice of smaller translation group is likely not optimal.
+To some extent this is necessary; a translation group may act nontrivially on the fusion group of anyons~\cite{Wen2003Plaquette}, while for the toric code the action is trivial.
+However, almostly surely, our choice of smaller translation group is not the biggest possible; in fact, we will not keep track of the index of this translation subgroup.
 One can then ask what the precise order (exponent) of the translation group action on the fusion group of anyons is.
-Generally this question is to be answered as a function of interaction range and unit cell size.
+Generally this question should be answered as a function of interaction range and unit cell size.
 A lower bound that is exponential in the interaction range is known~\cite[\S 7 Rem.~3]{Haah2013}, but the upper bound is largely open.
-In fact, we have not kept track of the index of this translation subgroup.

 The rest of this paper constitutes the proof of \cref{thm:main}.